 Let’s summarize all the issues we have with this structure:

-- Components folder becomes bigger and it’s hard to understand which components are reusable – without this visibility, you can easily break things up by changing the component which is (unexpectedly!) used somewhere else in your app
+- Components folder becomes bigger and it’s hard to understand which components are reusable – without this visibility, you can easily break things up by changing the child component which is (unexpectedly!) used somewhere else in your app

 - High coupling between modules featuring low cohesion from within.
 As soon as a new component is introduced.
 You will start requiring all the files used to make it work.
 However, the new component reducer does not care about dependent reducer at all)